nojura1/The-Volodya--/volodiya--/docs/spec.md

 ```
 Demonstrates advanced control flow:

 a while loop with an if + break, mutable variable updates;
 explicit integer type cast (i64)a;
-a multi‑clause for loop that includes multiple initialisers of different types, a compound condition, and two update expressions (k *= 2, l = add(i, j));
+a for loop that includes multiple initialisers of different types, a compound condition, and two update expressions (k = k * 2, l = l + add(i, j));
 use of the custom voloid return type and a function call with mixed‐size integers.
 ### 6. voloid.vol
 ```Volodya--